geoffrey-hill-tutamantic/rapid-threat-model-prototyping-docs/README.md

    * this slide deck contains actual training which can be systematically followed
 7. 19k27.may.Rapid Threat Model Prototyping.pptx
    * This new deck was created for OWASP AppSec Global Summit 2019  in Tel Aviv.
 It has the latest version.
+8. 19h20.mar.mapping table - STRIDE-OT10-CWE-OPC-ASVS.xlsx
+   * This sheet will help a team to map the STRIDE threats to other frameworks to either find more specific threats or to find mitigations.
+This enables a team to not have the burden of maintaining Threat and Security Mitigation libraries.These are now based on the standard OWASP mitigation libraries.